Masataka Taketsuru: Early life and education

-Masataka Taketsuru was born on June 20, 1894, in Takehara, Hiroshima, to a family that had owned a sake brewery since 1733.
+Taketsuru was born in Takehara, Hiroshima into a family associated with Taketsuru Shuzō, a sake brewery which dates back to at least 1733 and is part of the traditional brewing culture of Takehara in Hiroshima Prefecture.
+He studied brewing and chemistry (later linked to what is now Osaka University), and joined Settsu Shuzō as the company began planning domestic whisky production.

+His family’s sake brewery, Taketsuru Shuzō, dated back to at least 1733 and was part of the traditional brewing culture of Takehara in Hiroshima Prefecture.

+After graduating, Taketsuru joined Settsu Shuzō, a prominent Japanese liquor company founded in the early 1900s, known for producing alcohol including whisky.
+With a plan to make Japanese whisky, Settsu Shuzō sent him to Scotland in 1918 to study the art of whisky production.

-Experiences in Scotland
+Experiences in Scotland (1918–1920)

 In December 1918, he arrived in Scotland and enrolled at the University of Glasgow, where he studied organic chemistry in the summer of 1919.
 Taketsuru studied under Thomas Stewart Patterson, the Gardiner Chair of Chemistry.

 In April 1919, Taketsuru began his apprenticeship at Longmorn distillery in Strathspey, Scotland, and then in July at James Calder & Co.'s Bo'ness distillery in the Lowlands region.
 On 8 January 1920, he married Jessie Roberta "Rita" Cowan of Middlecroft, Kirkintilloch, despite opposition from both their families.
-Initially, they lived in Campbeltown and his last apprenticeship began in May 1920 at Hazelburn distillery (purchased in 1920 by Mackie & Co., then owners of Springbank) before moving to Japan later in November 1920 via New York and Seattle.
+They married in order to be together for his apprenticeship that began later that year in Campbeltown at Hazelburn distillery (purchased in 1920 by Mackie & Co., then owners of Springbank) before moving to Japan in November 1920 via New York and Seattle.